-From there, I transitioned to what I do day-to-day as a Senior Account Manager at Acceleration Partners and how we help big brands, like The Children’s Place and Target, connect with consumers while also helping people like their parents find great deals.
+From there, I transitioned to what I do day-to-day at Acceleration Partners and how we help big brands, like The Children’s Place and Target, connect with consumers while also helping people like their parents find great deals.

 Bringing it back to relationships, I then explained how we bridge the gap between brands and consumers by building quality relationships with important partners and vendors.
 We also talked about how technology makes it easier to track and manage those relationships.

 And, since affiliate marketing leverages cookies, I used a picture of chocolate chip cookies to explain how every device shares cookies so we can track the sales.
 I even passed out cookies after the presentation.
 I’d like to believe that those kids went home and told their parents that cookies are tracking them online while envisioning chocolate chip and sugar cookies.

 In addition to wanting the kids to understand what I do and why I do it, I wanted them to grasp why school is so important.
 I told the children that everything they are learning now about reading, writing, math and science will be important when they grow up and start a career.